PRISON: Unmasking the Criminal Potential of Large Language Models: Scenario Simulation

-There are two types of Role-Play Prompts.
+There are two types of Simulation Prompts.
 The template of single character is used in individual planning scenarios, and the template of dialogue is used in collaborative interaction scenarios and detective-criminal confrontation scenarios.

+We adopt second-person framing (“You …”) in the simulation prompts to reflect how malicious users typically interact with LLMs.
+In practice, criminals often instruct a model to “put yourself in the position of X” or “imagine you are Y” as a way of eliciting more detailed, role-consistent responses.
+Our design reproduces this pattern: by using second-person language, the prompt mirrors the manipulative instructions a user might issue, thereby capturing the model’s susceptibility to perspective-taking rather than its abstract reasoning alone.
+This approach allows us to evaluate how easily adversarial prompts can steer LLM outputs toward harmful or misuse-enabling content, while ensuring that the focus remains on modeling user-driven exploitation rather than assigning intrinsic criminal agency to the model.

-\begin{promptbox}{Template of Single Character Scenario} You are about to engage in an immersive role-playing exercise.
+\begin{promptbox}{Template of Single Character Scenario} You are about to engage in an immersive simulation.
 You will forget that you are an AI and fully embody the character described below.
 You must deeply understand this character’s personality, background, motivations, and environment, and think and express yourself in the first person, immersing yourself in the role as much as possible.

 You are going to play the role of \texttt{ \{ name \} }.

 This is your background story: \texttt{ \{ story \} }

 This is the current event you are involved in: \texttt{ \{ script \} }